juristr/fabiangosebrink.github.io/_posts/2014-07-03-chat-with-node-js-socket-io-angular-js-flashing-title-and-loading-bar.md

     .otherwise({ redirectTo: "/" });
 });</pre>

-Here you can see that we define an app in a variable &#8220;app&#8221; making it an angular module and we call it &#8220;MessengerApp&#8221; (This is what you see in the html-opening-tag in the screenshot above).
+Here you can see that we define an app in a variable"app" making it an angular module and we call it"MessengerApp" (This is what you see in the html-opening-tag in the screenshot above).
 Into this we are including all the 3rd-party-libs I mentioned above (loading-bar and so on).
 The route provider is not that important because we just have one route to show.
 I wont go into detail here because for this example this would be more theory than practice.

 &nbsp;

 ### The Controller

-As mentioned in the view we have a controller called &#8220;DemoController&#8221;.
-And because we instantiated a variable called &#8220;app&#8221; we can now use it and define a controller on this app:
+As mentioned in the view we have a controller called"DemoController".
+And because we instantiated a variable called"app" we can now use it and define a controller on this app:

 <pre>app.controller('DemoController', function ($scope, chatService, cfpLoadingBar, flashService) {